taivlam/cps218/assignment-ch-1.md

 These are the "Review Questions" for Chapter 1.

 ## Question 1
 > Which of the following components comprise an operating system?
-(Choose all that apply.)<br>
+(Choose all that apply.)
+>
 > a.  user interface<br>
 > b.  kernel<br>
 > c.  device drivers<br>